-When it comes to health gadgets in particular, though, finding a worthwhile one can be tricky.
-Like supplements, health gadgets aren’t FDA-approved or regulated — so it’s hard to know if the health claims are actually true.
+When it comes to health gadgets, finding a worthwhile one can be tricky.
+Like supplements, health gadgets aren’t FDA-approved or regulated — so it’s hard to know which are actually helpful.
+Not to mention whether a product's health claims can be trusted.

 My first fitness tracker was pretty basic.
 It just counted my steps.
 But even something that simple had the power to get me moving.
-It tapped into my competitive side.
+It put my activity level, or lack thereof, front and center.
+It also tapped into my competitive side.
 Some evenings I’d even pace around my apartment so I could hit my challenge of 10,000 steps a day.

 Nowadays, my smartwatch doubles as my fitness tracker and gives me in-depth insights about my health.
 It measures my physical activity and exercise, calories burned, heart rate while resting or exercising, how often I get up and move, sleep quality and more.